Spiti Valley

 Exploring the breathtaking landscapes of Spiti Valley: A must-do on your list of things to do in Spiti Valley.

-When you enter Spiti Valley, you are greeted by a long stretch of twisting road and valleys that offer amazing views of the chilly desert and snow-capped mountains.
+When you enter Spiti Valley, you are greeted by a long stretch of twisting roads and valleys that offer amazing views of the chilly desert and snow-capped mountains.
 Being one of the coldest regions in the nation, Spiti Valley in Himachal Pradesh, which is surrounded by the Himalayas on all sides, is situated at an elevation of 12,500 feet above sea level and receives only around 250 days of sunshine annually.

 From Dhankar Monastery to Dhankar Lake, a short 1.5-kilometer hike along the Spiti River offers stunning views of the towns below.
 You can unwind at the Dhankar Lake itself while breathing in the crisp alpine air.
-The water in the Chandratal Lake, where you may also visit a mysterious place, changes during the day from reddish to orange to blue to emerald green.
+The water in the Chandratal Lake, where you may also visit a mysterious place, changes from reddish to orange to blue to emerald green during the day.
 Since Spiti is blocked off from the rest of the nation for around six months out of the year by the heavy Himalayan snow, the only time Spiti is easily reached by motorway is during the summer.
-Book Here Spiti Valley Tour Packages.

 Languages Spoken in Spiti Valley